AlexanderHerlan/syncpy/README.md

 System Requirements / Dependencies
 ------------

 * Microsoft Windows Vista or above (Currently untested on Linux.
-Feel free to make a pull request.
-I might get around to it some day.)
+Feel free to make a pull request if you would like to debug it yourself.
+I might get around to doing it some day though)
 * [Python 2.7.x](http://www.python.org/getit/releases/2.7/)
 * [paramiko](http://www.lag.net/paramiko/)
 * [watchdog](http://pypi.python.org/pypi/watchdog)